liuchongming1999/ImageNet-1K-training-and-validation/README.md

 ## Setting Up the ILSVRC Dataset for Use with PyTorch

-The `torchvision.datasets` library doesn't include the ILSVRC dataset, so we'll need to manually download and set it up for use with the `timm` library.
+The `torchvision.datasets` library doesn't include the ILSVRC dataset, so you'll need to manually download and set it up for use with the `timm` library.
 Here's a step-by-step guide to get you started.

 ### Step 1: Prepare Directory Structure